usaid-cs/yesterday-i-learned/random.md

+1. You can easily tell how often people (in your country) have sex by looking at Amazon's delivery suggestions.
+A 30-pack condom that is delivered "every 3 months (Most common)" implies people have sex once every three days.
+1. "Battle rackets" is not a thing.
 1. "My old roommate worked on a tall ship and their technique was to use a whole dish sponge for dishes, then cut one corner off and use it for surfaces, two corners for walls, three for floors, and finally once you cut all four corners off you'd use it for cleaning [the heads](https://www.navy.mil/navydata/traditions/html/navyterm.html)." - /u/meridiacreative
 1. [A-series paper](https://en.wikipedia.org/wiki/ISO_216#A_series) can be halved and still be A-series sheets of paper because the paper has an aspect ratio of 1:sqrt(2) or 1:1.414.
 When cut, 0.707:1 is also 1:1.414.
 B-series paper has the exact same property with aspect ratio, but B0 is 1000mm x 1414mm rather than A0's 841mm x 1189mm.
 1. Intel Speed Boost [is](https://en.wikipedia.org/wiki/Intel_Turbo_Boost) the processor overclocking itself.